openworld42/JSON-Java-Plus/README.md

 For more information on contributions, please see [CONTRIBUTING.md](https://github.com/openworld42/JSON-Java-Plus/blob/master/docs/CONTRIBUTING.md)

+# If you would like to contribute to JSON-java

 Bug fixes, code improvements, and unit test coverage changes are welcome!
-Because this project is currently in the maintenance phase, the kinds of changes that can be accepted are limited.
-For more information, please read the [FAQ](https://github.com/openworld42/JSON-Java-Plus/wiki/FAQ).
+Because JSON-java is currently in the maintenance phase, the kinds of changes that can be accepted are limited.
+For more information, please read the [FAQ](https://github.com/stleary/JSON-java/wiki/FAQ).

 # Build Instructions